powergun/hsFP/comonadss/README.md

 > In a way, the comonadic implementation of the environment is more
 > natural — it follows the spirit of “computation in context.”
 On the
 > other hand, monads come with the convenient syntactic sugar of the do notation.

+see: src/TheComonad.hs and src/ComonadLib.hs for demos using a from-scratch implementation and the public package comonad library